-She edited the work of numerous writers and authors through the years; and, during “day-jobs” in the cemetery and automotive industries from 2003 to 2018. she wrote business/marketing plans and employee handbooks/sales training programs.
+Marissa edited the work of numerous writers and authors through the years; and, during “day-jobs” in the cemetery and automotive industries from 2003 to 2018, she wrote business and marketing plans, along with employee handbooks and sales training programs.

-If you’d like your work considered for Poetry is a Verb! or the upcoming Journal, please drop me a message below or email me at MarissaMullinsPhotography@gmail.com
+If you’d like your work considered for Serenity Cafe or the Poetry is a Verb! website, please drop me a message below or email me at email@example.com.

 Influences: Edgar Allen Poe, Franz Kafka, Rainer Rilke, T.S.
 Elliott, Richard Blanco, CS Lewis, Sylvia Plath, Flannery O’Connor, Robert Goolrich, Bill Bryson, Nietzsche, ee cummings, Harper Lee, Margaret Atwood, Joan Didion, Vivian Gornick, Ernest Hemingway, Jay Parini, Edwidge Danticat, and many others.